 ∴ q = w

-Thus heat is completely converted into work for the ideal gas in the isothermal process.
+Hence, thermodynamics heat is completely converted into work for the ideal gas in the isothermal process.

-Change in internal energy isochoric process
+Energy change in isochoric process

-Volume change in isochoric process
+Volume change in isochoric process, dV = 0.

-q = dU = nCVdT
+q = dU = ncvdT

-Thus heat supplied to an isochoric process only increases the internal energy or temperature of the system.
+Therefore, energy change to an isochoric process only increases the internal energy or temperature of the system.

 In an isolated system, neither energy nor matter can be transfer to or from it.
 Therefore, q = 0 for isolated system.
 Hence from the energy conservation principle,

-or, w = − dU
+w = − dU